 Making the Best in Brattleboro

-That’s no small feat given the fact that these guys are all self-taught.
-Think about that one for a second: Every skill they’ve mastered was learned on the job.
-Every mistake, simply chalked up as a learning experience.
-But it’s clearly served them well.
-Just ask their devoted customers.
 The fact that there is now another option for reliable service in the southern end of the Green Mountains is promising news for motorcyclists in Vermont.
-Because, while motorcycling in Vermont is perhaps as good as it gets—think Routes 7, 4, 9, 30, 100 … I could go on all day—being a motorcycle owner in Vermont can often prove frustrating.
-Repair shops are few and far between.
+Because, while motorcycling in Vermont is perhaps as good as it gets—think Routes 7, 4, 9, 30, 100 … I could go on all day—being a motorcycle owner in Vermont can often prove frustrating because repair shops are few and far between.
 For that reason, Vintage Steele operates as a general motorcycle repair shop throughout the riding season.
 They’ll service any make, model, or year, and if the work is beyond their level of expertise, they’ll refer customers to other local businesses where the work can get done.

 But once the leaves, and the mercury, begin their downward spirals, the big bay doors are rolled down, the heat is turned up, and the real work begins.
 The winter months at Vintage Steele are devoted to the fabrication of custom motorcycles.
 And we’re not talking about chromed-out choppers and heavily modified rides here.
 Steele is quick to point out that the last thing they want to be known for is for building a specific style, be it bobber, chopper, scrambler, or café racer.
-But custom they are.
 The motorcycles that roll out of Vintage Steele maintain a distinctive, uniquely identifiable personality.
-The designs are clean, deceivingly simple, yet clearly pay homage to the original manufacturer.
+The designs, while clean and deceivingly simple, clearly pay homage to the original manufacturer.
 If an engine block is stamped with Yamaha or Honda, it remains as such.
 Iconic styling cues, such as the legendary BMW boxer engine, are prominently in full view.
 The bikes retain just enough of their originality yet roll out of the shop remarkably different, transformed, exquisitely simplified.
-When Vintage Steele is done with a build, a motorcycle’s true soul is revealed.
-And it’s heavenly.

 Vintage Steele will tackle virtually any project from ground-up restorations to frame-up custom builds.
-On the day I visited, there were four bikes crammed into the tiny shop in various stages of repair or reconstruction… four patients crammed into a crowded operating room, each awaiting its turn beneath the capable hands of mechanic Chris John.
-On the left side of the shop, a ’70s-era Triumph Scrambler was undergoing a full restoration, a job commissioned by the original owner’s son as a Christmas present for his dad, who wasn’t able to finish the job on his own.
-To its right, a ‘70’s Yamaha xs650 was strapped to a lift.
+In November, on the day I visited, there were four bikes crammed into the tiny shop, four patients crammed into a crowded operating room, each awaiting its turn beneath the capable hands of mechanic Chris John.
+On the left side of the shop, a ’70s-era Triumph Scrambler was undergoing a full restoration, a job commissioned by the owner’s son as a Christmas present for his dad, who wasn’t able to finish the job on his own.
+To its right, a ’70s Yamaha xs650 was strapped to a lift.
 This was a complete custom job.
-Steele tells me the bike’s owner, a young woman (a demographic he explains is squarely in their sights) had asked Vintage Steele to build her a bike before the shop’s impending popularity would put one of their custom builds beyond her financial reach.
-I wasn’t as surprised to hear this as I was Steele’s next line, which was the fact that this was her very first motorcycle.
-Next up was a 1983 Moto Guzzi, a bike that had been rescued from a basement in Keene, New Hampshire, where it had sat for more than a decade after being submerged in five feet of filthy floodwater.
-There was no question in either Steele’s or John’s minds that this Italian superbike would run again, it was simply just a matter of time and patience.
-And on the far right, a build in its very early stages; no more than a frame, two wheels, a front fork, and a gleaming “toaster” tank indicative of a ’70s-era BMW R60.
-This bike held particular importance to the shop as it was being built for a client who was from Brattleboro, and would be their first local build.
-While BMW isn’t a brand one often associates with the word “custom,” no marque is off limits.
-In fact, there are already two BMWs on the Vintage Steele completion list.
+Steele tells me the bike’s owner, a young woman, had asked for a custom build before the shop’s impending popularity would put it beyond her financial reach.
+Next up was a 1983 Moto Guzzi, a bike rescued from a basement in Keene, New Hampshire, where it had sat for more than a decade after being submerged in five feet of filthy floodwater.
+And on the far right, a build in its very early stages: no more than a frame, two wheels, a front fork, and a gleaming “toaster” tank indicative of a ’70s-era BMW R60 being built for a client from Brattleboro, the shop’s first local build.